Public Disclosure Statement

 Senior Exit Survey Results

-Sixty-three graduating seniors who participated in the 2017-18 Senior Exit Survey provided answers to the following survey item: To what extent do you think your college education contributed to your knowledge, skills, and personal development in each of the following areas?
+Fifty-three graduating seniors who participated in the 2018-19 Senior Exit Survey provided answers to the following survey item: To what extent do you think your college education contributed to your knowledge, skills, and personal development in each of the following areas?
 The students were asked to respond with a rating that was converted to the numerical response noted in parentheses following the four survey answer options.

 The table below contains student ratings about Bennett College’s contribution on their development in the following academic skill areas and on overall personal growth: